ajoberstar/reckon/README.md

 ### Scope

-semver-vcs describes changes in the normal as the **scope** of the change, being one of `major`, `minor`, or `patch`.
+reckon describes changes in the normal as the **scope** of the change, being one of `major`, `minor`, or `patch`.
 The scope indicates which component of the version should be incremented, with the components to the right being zeroed out.
 For example, with a previous version of `1.2.3` a `minor` scope change would result